 South Africa's Mr Price annual profit edges up on improved H2

-JOHANNESBURG, May 27 (Reuters) - South Africa's Mr Price MRPJ.J on Thursday posted a 1.9% rise in full-year profit on strong second-half performance due to significantly improved sales momentum as COVID-19 lockdown restrictions eased.
+JOHANNESBURG, May 27 (Reuters) - South Africa's Mr Price MRPJ.J on Thursday posted a 1.9% increase in its full-year profit, as its second-half performance was boosted by a significant improvement in sales momentum after COVID-19 restrictions eased.

-The budget clothing and homeware retailer said diluted headline earnings per share, the main profit measure in South Africa, ticked up to 1,049 cents in the 53 weeks ended April 3, from 1,029.4 cents a year earlier.
+The budget clothing and homeware retailer said diluted headline earnings per share (HEPS), the main profit measure in South Africa, ticked up to 1,049 cents in the 53 weeks ended April 3, from 1,029.4 cents a year earlier.

+Mr Price's results declined in the first half due to stricter lockdowns between April 2020 and mid-May last year, with the retailer not being allowed to sell clothes as a non-essential product.

+But, an easing in those restrictions helped it deliver a strong second-half performance.
+Its diluted HEPS grew 21.4% and the company continued to gain market share.

 ((nqobile.dludla@thomsonreuters.com; +27103461066;))